ultrafro/teletable/ROBOT_INTEGRATION.md

-# TeleTable Robot Integration (Poetry Version)
+# TeleTable Robot Integration (UV Version)

-This document explains how to set up and use the Poetry-based robot WebSocket integration with TeleTable.
+This document explains how to set up and use the UV-based robot WebSocket integration with TeleTable.

 ## Overview